Content Map Terms

 - Work in a hospital and more specialized settings across a continuum of care

-How can I get a nurse practitioner as my primary care provider?
+How to get a nurse practitioner

 Nurse practitioners are available in many communities across B.C.
 To get matched with a nurse practitioner or family doctor in your community, register with the Health Connect Registry.
 Once registered, the team in your community will get in contact with you when a provider becomes available.